kerondwarf55/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean and readable code that's easy to understand and maintain.
 Always consider the next developer who'll read your code.
 Abstraction and modularization are key to managing complexity.
 And remember, premature optimization is the root of all evil."

 This quote encapsulates the essence of effective coding practices, emphasizing the importance of clarity, modularity, and avoiding unnecessary optimizations without a clear need.
 It encourages programmers to focus on creating robust and maintainable solutions rather than over-engineering or prematurely optimizing their work.

+# 2024-01-31
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and readability to ensure your code can be easily understood and maintained by others, even yourself in the future."

+In practice, this means adopting good coding practices such as writing self-explanatory variable names, using descriptive comments where necessary, structuring code into modular components, following established conventions and patterns, and avoiding unnecessary complexity.
+Remember, simplicity is a virtue and maintenance is the hidden cost of every line of code you write.